derzaarsad/derzaarsad/README.md

 This is my very first professional project in the software development.
 I developed a standalone application which enables gearbox developers to do compilation and simulation tests using different software configurations before committing their changes into the server.
+This application eliminated the queue time for tests almost completely and increased the software development productivity by about 90%.

 I used .NET C# Windows Forms to develop the user interface and IronPython to integrate already existing python scripts used to parse the simulation results.
 In this project I used PTC Integrity (MKS at that time) and IBM DOORS for requirement management.

 ### Plane Segmentation for a 3D Reconstruction System (KinKon)